Inland Imaging, L.L.C.

 If you believe your privacy rights have been violated, you may file a complaint with Inland Imaging or with the Secretary of the Department of Health and Human Services.
 To file a complaint with Inland Imaging, contact the Privacy Officer identified at the beginning of this Notice of Privacy Practices.
 All complaints must be submitted in writing.
 You will not be penalized for filing a concern.

-This notice is effective as of September 1, 2007.
+This notice is revised effective as of September 1, 2013.